TheApo/orapa/README.md

-# Run and deploy your AI Studio app
+# Run and deploy OrapaMine

 This contains everything you need to run your app locally.